Psychedelic/plug-docs/docs/resources/troubleshooting-general.md

 ---

-## I’m unable to see the secret recovery phrase in Plug?
+## I’m unable to see the secret recovery phrase when creating a new wallet?

-If you cannot see your secret recovery phrase after installing Plug, please troubleshoot by following the steps below:
+If you cannot see your secret recovery phrase when first installing Plug, please troubleshoot by following the steps below:

 1. Manually remove the Plug extension.
 2. Close and reopen your browser.